lindakatcodes/lindakat-blogs/posts/learning-vue.md

 Second - Vue is a reactive framework, which means that when you change a value in your Vue instance, anywhere it's referenced in your HTML will be updated automatically.
 This is almost like real magic, honestly.
 It's so cool.

 <hr>

+# Data / Attribute Binding

+We can also directly bind data to an attribute in Vue.
+Unlike the expression